oracle/fastr/documentation/dev/casts.md

 There are two modal steps - `mustBe` and `shouldBe` - that establish assertions on the argument value.
 If the assertion fails, the former raises an error, while the latter outputs a warning.
 If no message is specified, the default one is used.
 These steps may be used in all phases.

 The assertion conditions are passed as the first argument of those steps and must match the context argument type, which is `java.lang.Object` initially and may be made more specific further in the pipeline by certain steps, among which is also the `mustBe` one.
-The conditions are objects implementing `ArgumentFilter<T, R extends T>` interface.
+The conditions are objects implementing the `ArgumentFilter<T, R extends T>` interface.
 Under normal circumstances, the user is not supposed to implement custom conditions.
 Instead, there is a set of predefined conditions in the `CastBuilder.Predef` class, which should contain all conditions occuring in the original GnuR code, although some may be missing.

 ```java
 import static com.oracle.truffle.r.nodes.builtin.CastBuilder.Predef.*